galkahana/hummus-services/src/public/mds/api-reference-nodejs.md

 - `status` : Job status, 0 for done (good, has a PDF available).
 1 for in progress.
 2 for finished with failure.
 - `label` : Job label.
 It is set by the job ticket meta.label member.
 - `ticket`  : Job ticket string used to create this job.
-- `generatedFile` : ID of generated file. using this ID you can access the file via the files management API
+- `generatedFile` : ID of generated file. using this ID you can access the file via the files management API.

 ### `hc.jobs` methods